Funding - Innovation Accelerator Pilot Program

 Amount and Period of Funding

 - Typical grants range between $15,000 and $50,000 per year and depend on the specific program and the individual proposal.
 We encourage investigators to consider submitting requests less than the $50,000 maximum, as this will increase the probability of being funded and will enable us to award more grants.
-If funded through Spectrum, awards will be granted for the period May 1, 2018 through April 30, 2019 and must be completed in that timeframe.
+If funded through Spectrum, awards will be granted for one year and must be completed in that timeframe.
 All unexpended funds will be forfeited if not spent within the 12-month award period.

 - Open to Stanford faculty with PI eligibility (with UTL, MCL, NTLR faculty appointments.)